humphreywhistles/tone-hole-calculator/README.md

 ## Authors

 Arthur Benade
-Pete Kosel
+Peter Hoekje
 Gary Humphrey
 Daniel Bingamon

 ## Acknowledgments

-Based on Pete Kosel's "Flutomat" which was itself based on the pioneering work of Arthur Benade.
+Based on Peter Hoekje's spreadsheet, which was itself based on the pioneering work of Arthur Benade.
 Tweaked for use by whistle maker Gary Humphrey with input from Daniel Bingamon.